nsrau/azure-docs.it-it/articles/mobile-services-ios-how-to-use-client-library.md

 Viene inoltre definita una costante per ogni codice di errore.
 Nel file MSError.h è possibile visualizzare una spiegazione di questi codici.

-Per un esempio che illustra come eseguire la convalida e la gestione degli errori, vedere [Convalida e modifica dei dati in Servizi mobili mediante gli script server][].
+Per un esempio che illustra come eseguire la convalida e la gestione degli errori, vedere [Convalida e modifica dei dati in Servizi mobili mediante gli script server][Convalida e modifica dei dati in Servizi mobili mediante gli script server].
 In questo argomento la convalida lato server è implementata tramite script del server.
 Quando vengono inviati dati non validi, viene restituita una risposta e errore che viene quindi gestita dal client.

 <!--
 <h2><a name="#unit-testing"></a><span class="short-header">Designing tests</span>How to: Design unit tests</h2>  _(Optional) This section shows how to write unit test when using the client library (info from Yavor)._  <h2><a name="#customizing"></a><span class="short-header">Customizing the client</span>How to: Customize the client</h2>  _(Optional) This section shows how to send customize client behaviors._  ###<a name="custom-headers"></a>How to: Customize request headers  _(Optional) This section shows how to send custom request headers._  For more information see, New topic about processing headers in the server-side.  ###<a name="custom-serialization"></a>How to: Customize serialization  _(Optional) This section shows how to use attributes to customize how data types are serialized._  For more information see, New topic about processing headers in the server-side.  ## <a name="next-steps"></a>Next steps -->